apache/hertzbeat/home/blog/2023-01-05-monitor-iotdb.md

 ### Introduction to HertzBeat

-> HertzBeat is an open source, easy-to-use and friendly real-time monitoring system that does not require Agent and has powerful custom monitoring capabilities.
+> HertzBeat is an open source, easy-to-use and friendly real-time monitoring tool that does not require Agent and has powerful custom monitoring capabilities.
 > Supports monitoring of application services, databases, operating systems, middleware, cloud native, etc., threshold alarms, and alarm notifications (email WeChat Dingding Feishu).
-> HertzBeat's powerful customization, multi-type support, easy expansion, and low coupling hope to help developers and small and medium teams quickly build their own monitoring systems.
+> HertzBeat's powerful customization, multi-type support, easy expansion, and low coupling hope to help developers and small and medium teams quickly build their own monitoring tools.

 ### Get monitoring IoTDB in HertzBeat in 5 minutes